 Client may retain NLO to provide all or some of the excluded services under a separate retention agreement.

-2. Terms of Engagement.
+2. Limited Scope of Engagement.
 You are engaging NLO solely to file a self-drafted U.S. Provisional Patent Application that you are self-drafting (or have already self-drafted).
 The self-drafted U.S. provisional patent application will be filed in the name of the inventor(s) and not in the name of any company desiring to own the patent rights which will require a separate patent assignment agreement and separate engagement with NLO if you want NLO to prepare the patent assignment agreement.
 In other words, the inventor(s) will individually own the patent rights for the U.S. provisional patent application until a separate patent assignment agreement is both executed by the inventor(s) and recorded with the USPTO.
 You are not engaging NLO to draft your U.S. Provisional Patent Application (if you want NLO to draft your provisional patent application you need to request a fee quote in writing from NLO).
 This engagement is only for the filing a U.S. Provisional Patent Application self-drafted by you and is not for additional legal services such as, but not limited to, a patent search, patent assignment agreement preparation, patent assignment agreement recordation, preparation of the provisional or non-provisional patent application, infringement search or legal opinion.
 We do not review or use USPTO documents provided to us such as, but not limited to, an Application Data Sheet or Cover Sheet (i.e. we only consider the information you provide to us via the online form for inventorship and related information – any information provided in another document will not be reviewed or used).
 If you want any additional legal services, you must request the same separately in writing and a separate retainer will be required for the service prior to being retained.
 After completion of this filing, changes may occur in the applicable laws or regulations that could have an impact upon your future rights and liabilities.
 Unless you engage our office after the closing to provide additional advice on issues arising from the matter, NLO has no continuing obligation to advise you with respect to future legal developments.
 Unless the parties hereto make a different agreement in writing, this agreement will govern any other future services NLO may perform for Client.
 Unless we state we will be performing a service in writing without a retainer, our law firm will not be performing the service (i.e. you should never rely on any verbal communications with our staff or any “understandings” by yourself regarding what you are getting – you are only getting what we expressly state in writing that you are getting for this low flat-fee)!

 3. Conditions.
 This contract will not take effect and NLO will have no obligation to provide services until Client confirms this agreement and pays the required retainer.
 Neustel Law Offices, LTD may not accept your case and may return all original documents/payments without filing your provisional patent application for various reasons at their sole discretion including, but not limited to, conflict of interest.